 - Remain in Canada if you are convicted of a serious criminal offense and have been told to leave the country

 Note: There is a time limit on how long you can live outside of Canada.
 To keep your PR status, you must live in Canada for at least 730 days or two years within a five-year period.

 You can lose your PR status if:

-- You don't meet the residency obligation, for example, if you are outside of Canada for more than three years within a five-year period
+- You don't meet the residency obligation, for example, if you are outside of Canada for more than three years within five years

 - You are convicted of a serious crime, you'll lose your status and risk being deported from Canada

 - You also lose your permanent resident status when you become a Canadian citizen

 Your Canadian PR Card

 This wallet-sized permanent resident card is the official proof of your status as a permanent resident of Canada.
 If you travel outside of Canada, you must show your permanent resident card to border authorities when you return to Canada.